amitk-abk/Learnings/Scala_Basics_and_Beyond.md

   It takes element on it's right and add on it to its left.
   This approach is not elegant as it exposed underlying implementation.
   If the method name ends in a colon, the method is invoked on the right operand.
-Therefore, in *"Sat" :: weekEndDays*, the :: method is invoked on weekEndDays, passing in "Sat", like this: *weekEndDays.::("Sat")*.
+Therefore, in *"Sat" :: weekEndDays*, the :: method is invoked on weekEndDays, passing in "Sat", like this: *weekEndDays.::("Sat")*. x :: xs is treated as ::(x, xs) like infix operator.
+The class ***scala.::*** builds non-empty lists.
+So, :: exists twice in Scala, once as a name of a class in package scala and again as a method in class List.
+The effect of the method :: is to produce an instance of the class scala.::.

 2.Prefered way